Data Obsolescence Detection in the Light of Newly Acquired Valid Observations: Conclusion

-In future work, we will aim to further improve the presented results.
-In this paper, and for reasons of clarity, we present our model assuming that our BN is perfect and fixed during processing.
-Depending on the users' feedback and the error rate generated by our application, it can be revised after a while to meet the new requirements.
-We have assumed that the newly acquired information is certain.
-However, this may not be in real life, and this information may, therefore, make the recommendations inaccurate.
-So, the update can easily be extended to cover newly acquired information by checking it for fear of being the primary source of inconsistency.
-One possible way is through uncertain evidence in the BN.
-Furthermore, one possible direction to improve results could be exploring the information aging by minutely studying the temporal correlation of each BN variable.
-We will also answer the following questions: how the resulting trees can be used to give reliable recommendations, how to remove obsolete information from the database to restore its consistency, and through which strategy the observations of the OR-Set will be removed.
-Finally, we aim to apply our approach to other databases and BNs in other areas to confirm the reliability of our system.
+One of the work's limitations is that the newly acquired information was assumed to be certain during processing.
+However, this may not be the case in real life, and this information may, therefore, make the recommendations inaccurate.
+We believe that our approach can be improved in future work by extending the update process to cover checking newly acquired information for fear of being the primary source of inconsistency.
+Furthermore, one possible direction to improve the results is by exploring the information aging by minutely studying the temporal correlation of each CBN variable.
+We will also answer the following questions: how the resulting trees can be used to give reliable recommendations and how to remove obsolete information from the database to restore its consistency.
+Finally, we aim to conceive a user interface in order to perform a set of tests of our OIDS by some physicians, using an iterative and incremental development cycle.
 We consider the development of these ideas to be a promising avenue for future research.